cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 .. image:: relationship_with_participation.svg

 The double line between **factory** and **manages** says that **factory** has total participation in the relationship.
 This diagram's cardinality ratio and participation imply two subtly different statements: "each employee manages *zero or one* factories" and "each factory has *exactly one* employee managing it".
-That is, every factory is expected to have a manager, but only some employees manage factories.
+That is, every factory is expected to have a manager, but only some employees manage a factory.

 The opposite of total participation, denoted using a single line, is *partial participation*.